 If you can't tell whether the situation poses a significant risk, or who is affected by the breach, the ICO will be able to advise you.

-If you use a processor, you should set out the requirements on breach reporting in your contract with them.
+If your organisation uses a data processor, and this processor suffers a breach, they must inform you without undue delay as soon as they become aware of the breach.
+You should set out the requirements on breach reporting in your contract with them, as required by the UK GDPR.
 See more on contracts and liabilities between controllers and processors.

-When do I have to report a data breach?
+How long do organisations have to report data breaches?

-- the potential scope of the breach, eg number of affected individuals and data records
+- the categories and approximate number of affected data records

 - the likely consequences of the breach

-- what you will do to deal with and mitigate the breach
+- the measures taken, or proposed to be taken, to deal with and mitigate the breach

 ICO Helpline0303 123 1113